 Pricing strategy also plays a part on customer service - especially strategies which effectively discriminate against existing customers in favour of new customers, which in certain situations borders on the unethical, never mind being stupid in a customer service context.

 This is strange since by any reasonable measure or criteria - in any market or industry - it costs far more to gain new customers than to retain existing customers.
 Neglecting, constraining or failing to optimise customer services capabilities is waste of great opportunities.

-Retaining customers - enabled by excellent customer service - produces many positive benefits for the organization aside from the obvious revenue and profit results:
+Retaining customers - enabled by excellent customer service - produces many positive benefits for the organisation aside from the obvious revenue and profit results: